Aliases for FMO1 Gene

 FMO1 (Flavin Containing Monooxygenase 1) is a Protein Coding gene.
 Diseases associated with FMO1 include Trimethylaminuria and Epiphyseal Dysplasia, Multiple, 1.
-Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
-GO annotations related to this gene include oxidoreductase activity and monooxygenase activity.
+Among its related pathways are Drug metabolism - cytochrome P450 and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and monooxygenase activity.
 An important paralog of this gene is FMO2.

 UniProtKB/Swiss-Prot Summary for FMO1 Gene